acbart/python-sneks/docs/interventions.md

-# Action Design Research
+# Interventions Report

 In the 2019 SIGCSE paper about the Python Sneks curriculum, two experiments were briefly described.
-These experiments followed a model of Action Design Research.
+These experiments followed a model of ~~Action Design~~ Design-Based Research\*.

 > Educational research is frequently confounded by the rapidly changing target
 > space and variability between semesters, frustrating efforts to control